 - The order and arrangement of unbound materials must be preserved.
 Apparent irregularities should be brought to the attention of the staff.

-- When consulting some types of material, researchers will be required to wear gloves supplied by Special Collections staff.
+- When consulting some types of material, especially photographs, researchers will be required to wear gloves supplied by Special Collections staff.

 This information is provided by The State Library of Massachusetts.